 AC, COC, SE contributed equally to the experiment; the statistical interpretation of thedata and preparation of the manuscript.
 CB, CTM optimized the protocols for fatty acidand cholesterol analyses and collection of data.
 VM, CR contributed equally tophysicochemical analyses of colostrum samples.
 All authors approved the final form ofthe manuscript.

 Electronic supplementary material

-Additional file 1: The following additional data are available with the online version of thispaper.
-Additional data file 1-Table S1 is a table showing detailson statistical analysis of seasonal variation of the main physicochemicalparameters of buffalo colostrum during first seven days postpartum;Comparative analysis of the main physicochemical parameters of buffalocolostrum in summer and winter seasons; Statistical analysis of seasonalvariation of some fatty acids and cholesterol from buffalo colostrum duringfirst seven days postpartum; Comparative analysis of some fatty acidsand cholesterol from buffalo colostrum in summer and winter seasons; Methodvalidation for cholesterol quantification by HPLC-UV.
+Additional file 1: Additional data file 1-Table S1 is a table showing detailson statistical analysis of seasonal variation of the main physicochemicalparameters of buffalo colostrum during first seven days postpartum;Comparative analysis of the main physicochemical parameters of buffalocolostrum in summer and winter seasons; Statistical analysis of seasonalvariation of some fatty acids and cholesterol from buffalo colostrum duringfirst seven days postpartum; Comparative analysis of some fatty acidsand cholesterol from buffalo colostrum in summer and winter seasons; Methodvalidation for cholesterol quantification by HPLC-UV.
 (PDF 156 KB)